alannchang/reach-mastermind2024/README.md

 - Configure game server to pull random numbers from redis number store
 - Implement measures to prevent redis number store from completely depleting
 - Implement proper (input) data validation, especially for the player guesses
+- Implement a dashboard, logging, etc. for better visibility on system
 - Set up database for storing completed game session history, so Redis doesn't have to
 - Set up Redis Sentinels, Master-Slave architecture
 - Expiration timer if players take too long to complete a game